autocrypt/protected-headers/draft-protected-headers.in.md

     └─╴text/plain
 ~~~

-The example below shows the same message as {{encryptedsigned}}.
+The example below shows the same message as {{pgp-encryptedsigned}}.

-If Bob's MUA is capable of handling protected headers, the two messages should render in the same way as the message in {{encryptedsigned}}, because it will know to omit the Legacy Display part as documented in {{no-render-legacy-display}}.
+If Bob's MUA is capable of handling protected headers, the two messages should render in the same way as the message in {{pgp-encryptedsigned}}, because it will know to omit the Legacy Display part as documented in {{no-render-legacy-display}}.

 But if Bob's MUA is capable of decryption but is unaware of protected headers, it will likely render the Legacy Display part for him so that he can at least see the originally-intended `Subject:` line.